bokwon/buildAngular/docs/scope.md

 Execute the expression on the current scope at a later point in time.
 It will execute after the function that scheduled the evaluation (preferably before DOM rendering), At least one $digest cycle will be performed after expression execution.

+### $applyAsync([exp])

+Schedule the invocation of $apply to occur at a later time.
+The actual time difference varies across browsers, but is typically around ~10 milliseconds.
+This can be used to queue up multiple expressions which need to be evaluated in the same digest.